-Max Rice is our part-time staffer on weekends, and Max also assists with promotions.
+Max Rice is our part-time staff, who keeps Recyclique going and assists with promotions.
 Max graduated with a BA in anthropology and sustainability studies from UNC-Chapel Hill in 2012.
 (Board members Sandy Smith-Nonini & Don Nonini also help staff the shop most weekends.)

 Henry Wills is our specialist at rain barrel making.
-He cuts holes (if needed) and screens the tops and installs fixtures and overflows on our barrels, and sands and primes them for painting.
+He cuts holes and screens the tops and installs fixtures and overflows on our barrels, and sands and primes them for painting.

-We are very pleased to announce that Patricia Murray, editor of the Durham Skywriter online newspaper and the WNCU Radio Show, has just joined our board.
+We are very pleased to have Patricia Murray, editor of the Durham Skywriter online newspaper and the WNCU Radio Show, on our board.
 Patricia gave a workshop at Recyclique on June 1st on solar lights for home use, and she also is a crafter of duct tape wallets which she sells in the shop.
 Patricia has been active for years in helping to build community and solidarity in East Durham around issues like sustainability and social justice through media and community events.

 Ruth Backstrom joined the CommunEcos board in January.
 Ruth has a PhD in Education from the University of Iowa and she has trained as a life coach.
 In the last two years she helped found Transition Durham, an organization dedicated to helping communities transition into the future with a focus on resilience, energy efficiency and economic sustainability.
 Ruth led numerous community gatherings over the last year to build community around issues of sustainable food and community economics.